Andrew-M-C/go.jsonvalue/docs/en/12_option.md

 ---

-## Visible Indention
+## Visible Indentation

 This is like the `json.MarshalIndent` function in `encoding/json`.
-Take the previous example, you can added the following option:
+Taking the previous example, you can add the following option:

 ```go
 s := v.MustMarshalString(jsonvalue.OptIndent("", "  "))
 fmt.Println(s)
 ```

-Which will outputs:
+Which will output:

 ```json
 {